Coalition forces of the Napoleonic Wars: Line infantry

 The line, column, and square formations were the most recognised tactical formations in use during the Napoleonic era.
 Each of these formations had its own unique purpose in attacking or counter-attacking and no doubt played a large role in battlefield tactics.
 The line formation was the most favoured amongst the British infantry.
 Lined up in this way, all men were able to fire at the same time, reaching a maximum firepower of about 1000 to 1500 bullets per minute.
-The column formation, favoured by the French, was unable to achieve any such output since only the men in the first row of the column (about 60) were able to fire their rifles at once.
+The column formation, favoured by the French, was unable to achieve any such output since only the men in the first row of the column (about 60) were able to fire their muskets at once.
 While the line formation worked well in engagements with infantry, it was very vulnerable whenever the enemy employed cavalry to attack the formation from the rear or at force, causing chaos and horrendous casualties.
 In the event of cavalry involvement, battalions would therefore hasten to reorganise their lines to square formation to cover their back against a much more mobile force.